 Interconnected IoT devices have a wide base of potential value for an organization, as that is the point where they can be applied most freely: a single device could be correlated against many other internal systems or bases of information without compromising its secure access.
 This information can then be used for better safety and security on a corporate campus or better employee tracking between facilities, asset management or other elements of business efficiency.
 As broad as these benefits are, they directly impact the business implementing the smart building.

 For a smart neighborhood, the benefits are more widespread — positively affecting more businesses but having a less direct impact on any one organization.
 When there is an array of technology that overlooks a street or district, it can provide a lot of specific information about the nature of how and when people move through it.
 This type of installation can provide more safety and security information on factors that affect the whole area, such as a car accident along the main street.

 A smart city benefits both its leadership and its citizens.
 Using connected devices, cities can figure out how to become smarter, safer and more efficient.
 Data can lead to innovations in street planning and parking or provide valuable insights during crisis investigations.
-Furthermore, devices are flexible in addressing different use cases — systems can be optimized and customized depending on the unique needs of a local government.
+Furthermore, devices are flexible in addressing different Applications — systems can be optimized and customized depending on the unique needs of a local government.